johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 The yaml above describes a container app service called `web` that uses an image from an Azure Container Registry.
 The `WEB_VERSION_TAG` is a variable that we'll need to provide in our Azure DevOps pipeline.
 It's worth noticing the link at the top to the schema for the `azure.yml` file: https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json - much of the work around figuring out how to use `azd` was achieved by looking at the schema for the `azure.yml` file.

-One thing we learned as we looked at the schema, was that many parameters support environment variable substitution at runtime:
+One thing we learned, as we looked at the schema, was that many parameters support environment variable substitution at runtime:

 ![screenshot of schema file](screenshot-azure-yml-schema.png)

 You might imagine that the `WEB_VERSION_TAG` used in the `image` parameter we pass is one of those variables.
-But it's not.
+But, alas, it's not.

 ![screenshot of the image section of schema file](screenshot-azure-yml-image.png)